POPVOX/site/site/emailverification/README.txt

 	Add "emailverification" to your Django Apps list.

-	Add:
+	Optionally set:
 		SITE_ROOT_URL = "http://www.example.org" # no trailing slash!

+		    The default will be "http://%s" % Site.objects.get_current().domain.

 		SERVER_EMAIL = "MySite <noreply@example.org>"

-		   (the address from which the verification codes are sent)
+		    The address from which the verification codes are sent The default is root@localhost.

 		SERVER_EMAIL is used by several other aspects of Django so you can override the address for this project with the EMAILVERIFICATION_FROMADDR